colebaty/colebaty/README.md

 # Cole Baty's Github Repo

 Hi, I'm Cole.
+I'm a Cybersecurity professional, getting a start in the industry after a mid-life career pivot.

-I'm a Cyber Operations major at Old Dominion University in Norfolk, Virginia (class of '24).
+I graduated from Old Dominion University in Norfolk, Virginia in May of 2024 with a Bachelor of Science in Cyber Operations.
 This GitHub repo is my portfolio, showcasing the projects I've worked on since starting my degree in 2021.

 Hopefully, if you're looking at this page, it's because I've applied for a job